KaiErikNiermann/tech-interview-prep/materials/MATERIALS.md

 |                         | Hack the Box                                         | [Hack the Box](https://www.hackthebox.com/)                                   |
 | Career Prep - Resume    | Jake's Resume                                        | [Jake's Resume](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs) |
 | Career Fairs            | CS and AI 2024                                       | [CS and AI 2024](https://www.ai020.nl/#dm)                                    |

-This table provides a clear overview of each resource, its category, and the corresponding link.